Chase-Zhang/CTSAN/README.md

 2. Please download it from [here]() if you want to use the CTSAN parameters trained on our NVST real AO dataset.

    After download, please put them into this folder: "./Trained_Model".

+3. Please download it from [here]() if you want to use our NVST real AO testing dataset.

+   After download, please put them into this folder: "./dataset".